You want smart political talk without the meltdowns?

 Just a quick comment.

-Last Friday you mentioned uh Donna Brazil and her book, and he said that she had the integrity to uh in this book she's she has the integrity to tell a truth about how corrupt her party is, and I I give her credit for it.
+In this book, she has the integrity to tell a truth about how corrupt her party is, and I give her credit for it.

 I really do.

-I'm not I'm um I'm not ignoring the fact.
+I'm not ignoring the fact.

-I am saying for her to come out in a book and admit something that's true that the election was stolen, as she has, and that she wanted to replace Hillary after her collapse, and she wanted somebody like Joe Biden in there.
+I am saying for her to come out in a book and admit something that's true, that the election was stolen, as she has, and that she wanted to replace Hillary after her collapse, and she wanted somebody like Joe Biden in there.

-Um I think it took it took I don't believe that, Sean.
+I don't believe that, Sean.

-I don't believe that that's the first one.
+I don't believe that that's.

-Oh, I do believe I I absolutely believe it.
+I absolutely believe it.

 Donna is a hardcore Democrat, hard left.